-“I try to handle matters of money as if I’m placing my order at a sandwich shop– neutral, factual and most importantly, impersonal,” Stahl said.
+“I try to handle matters of money as if I’m placing my order at a sandwich shop — neutral, factual and most importantly, impersonal,” Stahl said.
 “By accepting a job offer, you’re making an exchange of your time and energy for a monetary value based on the job market.
 No matter what challenges you’re facing, your salary should only correlate with the responsibility of your job, not your personal life.”

 Here’s what Stahl recommends doing as an alternative:

-“Instead, leverage your resume to garner higher pay (if the market compensation rates affirm it’s a valid request), and be honest with yourself: If you have a personal challenge for which you need to make more money, and you have the skill set to back it, remember the freedom you have to do better and find a job that is paying more.”
+“Instead, leverage your resume to garner higher pay — if the market compensation rates affirm it’s a valid request — and be honest with yourself: If you have a personal challenge for which you need to make more money and you have the skill set to back it, remember the freedom you have to do better and find a job that is paying more.”

 Know Your Value

-Sharlene Mohlman, financial empowerment coach, negotiated her salary for her previous job with Sun Life Financial.
+Sharlene Mohlman, a financial empowerment coach, negotiated her salary for her previous job with Sun Life Financial.
 “It’s really important that you research the going rate for your role in the industry.
 If not, you are not likely to get the higher salary that you are looking for.
 I researched the going rate for my role and negotiated it for $5,000 more than they initially offered.
 This is because I knew what the going rate was and I was able to expand on what I brought to the table, including the past experience and connections I had.”

 Prepare Your Talking Points in Advance

-In order to nail all this, once you’ve decided on your bottom line and prepared your talking points, Claudia T. Miller, career coach, recommends setting aside at least two to three hours to practice.
+In order to nail all this, once you’ve decided on your bottom line and prepared your talking points, Claudia T. Miller, a career coach, recommends setting aside at least two to three hours to practice.
 Doing so can help you deliver a smooth and convincing case for a higher salary.

 Don’t Use a Range

-Sean Brennan, CMO for Coffee Channel, said that sometimes, in an effort to seem humble, a potential employee will give a salary range, but that’s a mistake.
+Sometimes, in an effort to seem humble, a potential employee will give a salary range, but that’s a mistake.